Skip to main content

 New Jersey Car Accident Statistics

-• Drunk driving: Drunk drivers cause an average of 10,850 fatalities every year.
+According to the most recent report from the NHTSA, there were 42,795 car accident fatalities in 2022, a 0.3 percent decrease from 2021.
+Drunk drivers cause an average of 10,850 fatalities every year.
 In 2021, there was a 14 percent increase in drunk driving fatalities over 2020, with 13,384 drunk driving-related deaths.
+Of those fatally injured in a passenger vehicle, 44 percent of drivers and 41 percent of passengers were wearing their seatbelts.
+29 percent of motor vehicle crash deaths in 2021 involved speeding.

-Car Accident FAQs:
+New Jersey Car Accident FAQs

 How long does it take to get a settlement?

 The time it takes to secure a settlement in a car accident case varies depending on numerous factors, such as the complexity of the case, the willingness of parties to negotiate, and the backlog of the legal system.
 In straightforward cases with clear liability and well-documented injuries, a settlement could be reached within a few months.
 However, for more complicated scenarios, such as those involving severe injuries, multiple parties, or disputed liability, the process can stretch on for a year or even longer.
 Insurance companies often engage in lengthy negotiations to minimize payouts, and sometimes a settlement is only reached on the eve of a trial.
-It’s crucial to consult an experienced attorney for a tailored estimate and to navigate the intricacies of the settlement process effectively.
+It’s crucial to consult an experienced New Jersey car accident attorney for a tailored estimate and to navigate the intricacies of the settlement process effectively.

 Can you sue for a car accident in NJ?